contra/graphql-helix/deno_dist/README.md

 ### @defer and @stream

-The examples used in this repo are compatible with the [fetch-multipart-graphql](https://github.com/relay-tools/fetch-multipart-graphql) library.
+The examples used in this repo are compatible with client-side libraries like [meros](https://github.com/maraisr/meros) and [fetch-multipart-graphql](https://github.com/relay-tools/fetch-multipart-graphql).

 ### Subscriptions over SSE